 Heating and hot water Repair category 1 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
-It is our understanding that a new boiler unit has been installed within relatively recent times and any documentation for this, where available, should be obtained.
-At the time of inspection the base panel of the boiler was loose, requiring reinstatement.
-There was evidence of previous leak around the hot water storage tank.
-The situation should be monitored to ensure no repairs are required.
+There were some older style radiators noted within the property.
+Some future upgrading works may be required.
+We were informed that the boiler has been installed within recent times and comes with a guarantee.
+Any documentation for this, where available, should be obtained.